 Otter Basic was designed to do all this – and it starts at $2,995 for up to 100 servers.
 And of course, you can do all of this (without the access control) in Otter Free.

 SAML Support & Security Management

-We’ve added some more flexibility for logging-in to Otter and made it lot easier to manage security:
+We’ve added some more flexibility for logging in to Otter and made it a lot easier to manage security:

 - Improved UI for managing security and users

 - Allow multiple user directories to be searched at once